 Parents/Guardians are urged to plan appointments and activities so that students do not have to leave school during the school day or prior to the designated school closing time.
 However, if a dismissal is necessary, students are reminded that they are responsible for all work missed as a result of the dismissal.
-In order for a student to be dismissed, written notification stating the time of dismissal must be presented to the Main Office prior to the beginning of the first period class of the day.
-Students will be given a dismissal pass and should report to the office at the time noted.
+In order for a student to be dismissed, written notification stating the time of dismissal must be presented to the Main Office at the beginning of the school day.

-For the safety and protection of all students at ASMS, a student will be released only to a parent/guardian or a person designated in writing by the parent/guardian.
+For the safety and protection of all elementary school students, a student will be released only to a parent/guardian or a person designated in writing by the parent/guardian.
 A parent/guardian, or the designated person picking up the student, will be required to sign out the student prior to the student leaving the building.

-Students dismissed from school prior to 11:00 a.m. will not be allowed to attend or participate in any extracurricular functions, unless special permission has been received from the Principal or Assistant Principal.
+Students dismissed from school prior to 11:00 a.m. will not be allowed to attend or participate in any extracurricular functions unless special permission has been received from the principal or assistant principal.